kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I see the ugly man and the woman he was with at the baths walking towards me.
 - I'm amazed.
 - He passes me quickly, leaving the woman behind him.
-- Then she starts to look concerned and worried, as if they're arguing, and she starts running after him.
+- She then starts to look concerned and worried, as if they're arguing, and she starts running after him.
 - As she goes, she runs beside me on my right side.
 - It's textbook gypsy poisoning tactics and I wonder today if he had gone around to my left while I was distracted and popped something into my ear, as they do.
+- Or maybe someone else did.
 - I would recognize him again.
 - If anyone has a pic, that'd be cool.
 - This happens after [I start writing the handwritten letters](#the-handwritten-letters), because I add a note about it at the end of my original letter as it was superlatively threatening and needed mentioning.